About Us

-We are a “Continuing” Anglican Church because we continue to live and practice the fullness of the Catholic Faith in its unique English form which has been present in England since the early second century.
+We are an Anglican Church because we continue to live and practice the fullness of the Faith in its unique English form which has been present in England since the early second century.
 We can trace the term “Anglican” back to the ancient Anglo-Saxon tribes of Europe.
 The tribal name was spelled “Engles” or “Angles,” as the tribes’ speech was the precursor to the English language.
 Their land became known as England and their Christians as Anglicans.
 Anglicans would eventually produce such pinnacles of the English language as the Book of Common Prayer and the Authorized Version of the Bible (KJV).

 We are making disciples for Jesus Christ in the Anglican Way.
 We are committed to the Faith as once delivered to the Saints, transmitted through the Church of England in her orthodoxy to our forefathers, and serving as a foundation for effective ministry in the name of Christ to a world which is lost without him.